Chapter Librarian & Resources Manager

 Allison, her wife Debbie, and son Isaac, enjoy playing outside, game nights and trips to the beach.

-Having graduated summa cum laude with a BA in Organizational Communications, Jacquie puts her degree to work on PFLAG’s mission to “Advance equality for lgbtq+ individuals through support, education and advocacy.”
+Jacquie, formerly PFLAG's Chapter President, puts her BA in Organizational Communications to work on PFLAG’s mission to “Advance equality for lgbtq+ individuals through support, education and advocacy.”
 She believes, as does PFLAG, that family support and acceptance are critical to the health and well-being of lgbtq+ individuals.

 Our PFLAG chapter is celebrating our 25th anniversary this year in 2020.
 Bruce has been involved in our chapter's administration and strategic planning from early in our chapter's history.
 He has just trained our new Treasurer in the management of our finances and reporting requirements as well as the administrative filings with our national headquarters and the government.